 Machine translation refers to automated translation by a computer, without human input.

 Translation memory software requires human input as it reuses content that has been previously translated to complete new translation work.
 The original translation is performed by a professional translator.

 Machine translation may be used in conjunction with a translation memory to improve the speed of translation.
-For example, when a translation memory does not have enough information to complete a segment of text, SDL Language Cloud Machine Translation can be used to automatically complete the segment.
+For example, when a translation memory does not have enough information to complete a segment of text, SDL LC Machine Translation can be used to automatically complete the segment.
 The translator may then edit the machine translation and save the completed segment to the translation memory so it may be reused later.

 Can SDL translation memories work with many different file formats?

 Yes.
 SDL translation memories are used within SDL Trados Studio, which is compatible with a wide range of file formats.
 These include Microsoft Office, OpenOffice, RTF, Tab Delimited, HTML and XML.

 We also support complex formats like Adobe FrameMaker, Adobe InDesign/InDesign Markup Language (IDML) and InCopy Markup Language (ICML), PDF, XLIFF, and XML flavours such as DITA, Docbook and W3C ITS.

 Does SDL Trados Studio come pre-packed with translation memories?

 Translation memories are created from the completed translations of a translator, and are not pre-packaged with SDL Trados Studio.
 By translating within Studio or analysing previously translated content, a translation is built using your own work.